Skip to main content

 You want specific treatments.
 Public programs generally offer standard IVF only.
 If you need PGT-A genetic testing, donor eggs, or complex protocols, private is usually the only option.

-The budget alternative: bulk-billing IVF
+The budget alternative: Lower-cost private IVF

 For patients outside Melbourne, Adora Fertility offers a lower-cost model starting from $4,500 per cycle fee ($2,000–4,000 out of pocket after Medicare) with 7 locations across Australia.